ciroiriarte/ciroiriarte.github.io/_posts/2011-03-20-quick-tonido-installation-on-opensuse.md

 layout: post
 guid: 'http://cyruspy.wordpress.com/?p=128'
 permalink: /index.php/2011/03/20/quick-tonido-installation-on-opensuse/
+description: 'Step-by-step guide for installing Tonido personal cloud platform on openSUSE using alien to convert deb packages, with init script and SuSEfirewall2 configuration.'
 categories:
     - Linux
     - Projects
 tags:
-    - MoneyManagerEx
+    - opensuse
-    - openSUSE
+    - tonido
-    - SuSEfirewall2
+    - linux
-    - Tonido
+    - firewall
 ---

 Ok, last week I updated my laptop to openSUSE 11.4, that, unluckily, broke my MoneyManagerEx installation as I needed a package for this new distro and the one from Packman is currently broken because of some repo [changes](http://www.mail-archive.com/packman@links2linux.de/msg05268.html).